Prag8855/aab/content/guides/find-a-job-in-berlin.md

 **[Who needs a residence permit? ➞](/guides/residence-permit)**

 It takes around 2 months to get a residence permit, but it can take longer.
-You can't work before you get your residence permit.
-Get your permit before you arrive in Germany.
+You can't work before you get your residence permit.[^4] Get your permit before you arrive in Germany.
 This way, you can start working as soon as you arrive.
 This saves you a lot of money.

 Most employers know that this takes time, and they will wait for you.
 Some employers hire a relocation consultant to help you.